dcdc-io/taiko-screencheck/README.md

 }
 ```

-This method takes and saves a screenshot, and compares it to the reference screenshot to the equivalent screenshot in the detected or configured reference run (see screencheckSetup).
+This method takes and saves a screenshot and compares it to the reference screenshot in the detected or configured reference directory (see screencheckSetup#refRunId).

-The value of `result` indicates whether or not the screenshots differ.
+The value of the returned `result` property indicates whether or not the screenshots differ.

 Taiko CLI example: